 British Council Young Learners Centre is running the annual Reading Challenge, a programme which aims to encourage children to read more books.
-This year’s theme is ‘Mischief Makers’, celebrating the 80th anniversary of the much-loved comic, Beano.
+This year, the theme is ‘Space Chase’, celebrating the 50th anniversary of the first moon landing.

-It’s totally free and to get started all your child has to do is sign up at their local British Council centre where they will be given a collector poster to keep a record of their Reading Challenge journey.
-As they read their books, each child will receive special stickers to complete their poster.
-Once they have collected all the stickers they will be able to find the buried treasure and become top mischief makers!
+It’s totally free and to get started all your child has to do is sign up at their local British Council centre where they will be given a special mission folder to keep a record of their Reading Challenge journey.
+As they read their books, each child will receive special stickers to complete their mission folder.

-- Centre: City Hall / Mokdong / Seocho Young Learner Centre
+- Centre: City Hall / Mokdong / Seocho / Ilsan Young Learner Centre

 - Who: All students studying at the British Council Young Learner Centre